zsparal/api-documentation/source/connect/application-fees.rst

 Maximum application fees
 ------------------------

 *Payments API*

-Any application fee has a maximum as sufficient funds need to be available to pay the payment fee.
+Since Mollie usually also charges a fee on every payment, there is a limit to the maximum application fee amount.

+The Mollie fee charged will depend on which method the consumer selects.
+To keep things simple however, we reserve €0,29 + 5% of the payment amount for us to be able to charge the Mollie fee, multiplied by 21% to cover Dutch VAT.

-The maximum is related to the payment amount and the maximum can be calculated as following:
+This means the maximum can be calculated as follows:

 Max application fee = amount of the payment - 1.21 × (0.29 + (0.05 × the amount of the payment))